Birth Doula ServicesIn Portland, Oregon

 Breastfeeding Help

-After the birth, your doula stays with you for 1-3 hours to assist with breastfeeding and recovery, encourage family bonding, remind pediatric staff of your newborn choices, and rejoice in your baby.
+After birth, your doula will stay for 1-3 hours to assist with breastfeeding, support recovery, and encourage family bonding.

 Postpartum Visits

-Your doula will provide in-home postpartum visits to help process the birth experience, answer newborn questions, review your recovery, and discuss whatever is on your heart and mind.
+Your doula will offer virtual or in-home postpartum visits to process your birth experience, answer newborn questions, and support your recovery.

 Resources